Chickenstew/Reasonable-Quests-for-Made-In-Abyss-BSFD/README.md

 [EX Plus Version](https://github.com/Chickenstew/Reasonable-Quests-for-Made-In-Abyss-BSFD/releases/download/v1.0.2/MadeInAbyss-BSFD-WindowsNoEditor_ReasonableQuestsEXPlus_P.pak)

 ### Known Bugs
 + Not really a bug, but removal of the mod will still keep the quest and return its original condition values even if not eligible for it.
++ If removing a Plus version of the mod make sure to turn in any of the custom quets or it will leave a blank quest in your log until you reinstall the mod and turn it in.

 ### Without Mod
 ![Image of mod removal on a character with only Red Whistle](https://github.com/Chickenstew/Reasonable-Quests-for-Made-In-Abyss-BSFD/blob/main/MiA-BSFD-No-Mod.png?raw=true)